 Stunned Contractor Battles Business Identity Theft

 Business owners do not expect to have trusted employees steal from them.
 And when we mention “identity theft,” most people think of individual identities.
 Unfortunately, identity theft can also strike businesses — including those in the construction industry.
 Recently, a plumbing contractor learned this the hard way.
-Our fraud prevention and detection group offers the following story, with some tips for preventing business identity theft and a Smith & Howard resource to help.
+Our fraud prevention and detection group offers the following story, with some tips for preventing business identity theft and a Smith and Howard resource to help.

 A costly exception